 A good name is more desirable than great riches; to be esteemed is better than silver or gold.

-What do you value more in your life, material wealth and possessions or spiritual wealth and eternal life with our heavenly Father?
-You can have both, but only by following and obeying Him.
-Do you think and make decisions based on your wants and needs, or based on Gods?
+What do you value more in your life— material wealth and possessions, or spiritual wealth and eternal life with our heavenly Father?

-Does it matter to you that people may think that you’re a jerk but they choose to hang around you because you have (or will have) fame and riches (because they want to get their hands on some)?
+Does it matter to you that people think you’re a jerk but hang around you because you have (or will have) fame and riches— and they want to get their hands on some?
 Or are you more moved by doing good and living well because you gave of yourself when you were least expected to do so?

-Father it is more important to me to maintain my self-respect, dignity and honor, and not disappoint You and my family here on earth, than to accumulate money and power that can quickly dissolve and leave me broke and alone.
-Help me to uphold the desired qualities that glorify You while building and stewarding the financial wealth that will allow me to give more, more frequently, and to more people—in Your honor.
+Father, it is more important to me to maintain my self-respect, dignity, and honor, and not disappoint You— than to accumulate money and power that can quickly dissolve, and leave me broke and alone.

-Father I want to make sure that I leave this earth with my name in good standing, with the confidence that I did my best to serve the least of Your children, and that I gave my all in everything that I did.
+Father, I want to make sure I leave this earth with my name in good standing, with the confidence that I did my best to serve the least of Your children, and that I gave my all in everything I did.